quhar/kodi_jsonrpc/README.md

 ```go
 func (rchan *Response) Read(timeout time.Duration) (result map[string]interface{}, err error)
 ```
-Return the result and any errors from the response channel
+Return the result and any errors from the response channel If timeout (seconds) is greater than zero, read will fail if not returned within this time.